Threat Intelligence

 Python is one of the most popular programming languages today, loved by businesses and students alike, and Excel is an essential tool to organize, manipulate, and analyze all kinds of data.
 But, until now, there hasn’t been a straightforward way to make those two worlds work together.

 For instance, imagine a scenario where a data-driven startup relies on Python for data analysis, while the business team prefers Microsoft Excel for reporting.
-Integrating Python and Excel would allow the teams to integrate their workflows seamlessly in Excel, bridging the gap and simplifying their workflows.
+Integrating Python and Excel allows the teams to integrate their workflows seamlessly in Excel, bridging the gap and simplifying their workflows.

-Naturally, whenever a new and exciting feature is announced, the security community raises certain concerns about the safety of this feature, especially regarding end-users and their data.
+Naturally, the security community raises certain concerns about the safety of integrating Python and Excel, especially regarding end-users and their data.
 In this context, it's important to note that Microsoft 365 (M365) hasn't had a stellar track record when it comes to security, as shown in past vulnerabilities Mimecast has discovered, including MDB Leaker and 3D Office Exploiter.
 While M365 offers a range of productivity tools, it has faced security issues and vulnerabilities in the past, leading to data breaches and concerns among users.

-While the community examines this new feature and provides feedback on secure ways of implementing it, we would like to discuss a recent Mimecast-researched threat in another Excel feature, LAMBDA.
+In that context, we would like to discuss a Mimecast-researched threat in another Excel feature, LAMBDA.
 By reviewing the results of a similar threat, we can gain useful insights when assessing a new potential attack vector.

 Excel's 2021 LAMBDA: Uncovering Security Risks